Archive-663/lensAdapters/Olympus PEN-F/SHIFT/README.md

 ### Features:
 - +/- 7mm of shift
-- 90 degree rotation for both portrait and vertical shift
+- 90 degree rotation for both portrait and landscape shift

 ### What you'll need:
 - Either